-Protection of the fixed service from UAS CNPC emissions
+Protection of the fixed service from CNPC UA ES emissions

+Editor’s note: Annex 2 is to be reviewed and appropriate modifications to be made.

 a) Example provided to WRC-15

 The fixed service is allocated by table entries and footnotes in several countries with co-primary status with FSS.
 Conditions of UA using CNPC shall be such that the fixed service is protected from any harmful interference as follows: